xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 Done.
 ```

-Once this is done.
-You can submit by selecting [y].
+Once this is done, users can submit the candidate list using keyboard option [y].

-(If you did not edit the default list, you will directly go to this step.)
+(If users have not edited the default list, they will directly arrive at this step.)

 ```
 Submit?
 [y/n]: y
 ```

-The candidates will be presented to you:
+The solvent candidates will be presented to the users:

 ```
 The following solvents will be considered as candidates: